willfindlay/honors-thesis/thesis/thesis.md

 in both userspace and kernelspace, arbitrary context instrumentation (i.e.\ the ability to instrument essentially any aspect of the system), and guarantees of safety and data integrity.
-The difference between the two systems generally boils down to the following three points:
+The difference between the two systems generally boils down to the following points [@gregg14; @gregg19bpf]:

-(1) eBPF supports a superset of Dtrace's functionality;
+1) eBPF supports a superset of Dtrace's functionality;
-(1) Dtrace provides only a high level interface, while eBPF provides both low level and high level interfaces (see \autoref{bpf-dtrace-api}); and (1) eBPF is natively supported in Linux, while Dtrace ports are purely LKM-based.
+1) Dtrace provides only a high level interface, while eBPF provides both low level and high level interfaces (see \autoref{bpf-dtrace-api});
+1) Dtrace is useful for writing one-liner scripts, but not for writing more complex programs;
+1) eBPF is natively supported in Linux, while Dtrace ports are purely LKM-based.

 \begin{figure}